harlock74/zeal-videopoker/README.md

 - Palette and tiles are streamed at runtime from `assets/cards_modified.ztp/.zts` in small chunks with `gfx_palette_load` / `gfx_tileset_load`.

 ## Accreditation
-Zingot Games:
+Author: Zingot Games
+Licence: CC-BY 4.0
 https://opengameart.org/content/bitmap-font-pack
 www.zingot.com
 A few changes to the original assets have been made including the color palette.

-(Pixel) Poker Cards:
+Author: (Pixel) Poker Cards
+Licence: CC-BY 4.0
 https://ivoryred.itch.io/pixel-poker-cards
 A few changes to the original assets have been made including the color palette.